libktx/ktx/style/README.md

 ### Alternatives

-- Default LibGDX JSON skin loading mechanism allows to customize `Skin` instances thanks to reflection.
+- Default libGDX JSON skin loading mechanism allows customizing `Skin` instances thanks to reflection.
 Apart from the issues listed in the introduction, it does have an advantage over type-safe builders: skins can be reloaded without recompilation of the application, allowing for GUI tweaks without restarting.
 While a certainly useful feature during prototyping phase, it also requires the developer to prepare `Skin` reloading and GUI rebuilding code to make it work.
-- [USL](https://github.com/kotcrab/VisEditor/wiki/USL) is a DSL that compiles to LibGDX JSON skin files.
+- [USL](https://github.com/kotcrab/VisEditor/wiki/USL) is a DSL that compiles to libGDX JSON skin files.
 While similar to JSON in structure, it adds some more features like packages handling and style inheritance.
 Furthermore, it features no runtime overhead, as it is translated to plain skin JSON data.
 Its style inheritance mechanism might prove more flexible than `ktx-style`, as you can extend styles even if they do not share the same class.
-However, since it relies on LibGDX JSON skin loading (based on reflection) and currently contains no editor capable of code completion, it still suffers from the same issues as regular skin JSON.
+However, since it relies on libGDX JSON skin loading (based on reflection) and currently contains no editor capable of code completion, it still suffers from the same issues as regular skin JSON.

 #### Additional documentation